EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-multiagentflow-class.md

 - **Add `ReviewsEvent` to the planning step return type:**

-any type of event that a step function can emit must be mentioned in its return type.
-We add the ReviewsEvent here so that it can be triggered by the planning agent
+Any type of event that a step function can emit must be mentioned in its return type.
+We add the ReviewsEvent here so that it can be triggered by the planning agent.
 ```python
 # --- Update planning step return type ---
 ProductPersonalizationEvent | InventoryEvent | ReviewsEvent: